Theddybeer/adanonymous-website/WW2.md

     document.getElementById(contentId).style.display = 'block';
   }
 </script>
-You did not find exactly what you expected, but you are definitely convinced the peaks in certain movie genres are not a coincidence !
+You did not find exactly what you expected, but you are definitely convinced the peaks in certain movie genres were not a coincidence !
 <style>
   .menu {
     display: flex;